Information on how we manage and protect your private information

 - Government, law enforcement agencies, and regulatory authorities where required by law.

-- Network service providers so that we can supply electricity to you.
+- Network service providers so that we can supply energy to you.

-- Service providers that help us with billing, meter reads, insurance, credit checking, marketing and debt collection.
+- Service providers that help us with billing, meter reads, insurance, credit checking, marketing and debt collection, research and development and the provision of technology services or other consulting services to us.

 - Companies and people related to us, including our lawyers, advisers and auditors.